-By uploading your geo-tagged, dated photographs, snowy owl experts will be able to classify reported owls by age and sex, giving us a better sense of where and when each class of snowy owls was found this winter.
-We also strongly encourage you to submit sightings to eBird.org, where sightings can be used by scientists for questions beyond what we can address this year.
+By uploading your geo-tagged, dated photographs, snowy owl experts will be able to classify reported owls by age and sex, giving us a better sense of where and when each class of snowy owls is found during winter.
+We also strongly encourage you to submit sightings to eBird.org, where sightings can be used by scientists for questions beyond what we can address.
 An eBird account is free and you can embed your photos in the checklist.

 PLEASE DO NOT FLUSH a perched owl for flight photographs.
 With patience, especially late in the day, most snowy owls will move on their own.
 Respect the birds and their space.